 Please consider your right to self-archive.
 The database SHERPA/RoMEO provides a good overview over what publishers permit.
-Please note that the information in this database is not legally binding – your publishing agreement are always essential.
+Please note that the information in this database is not legally binding – your publishing contract is always authoritative.
 In addition, in certain cases you also have legal rights that are valid independently of the publishing agreement (more Information).
 We will be happy to advise you on which rights you have in individual cases!

 If possible, do not transfer exclusive rights to the publisher.
 You can enclose the SPARC Author Addendum to your contract to reserve the non-exclusive right to self-archive your article in a repository.
 In order to be legally valid this supplement has to be countersigned by the publisher.

-Repositories like DepositOnce ensures permanent availability and guarantees better visibility of the content.
+Repositories like DepositOnce ensure permanent availability and guarantee better visibility of the content.
 Neither is guaranteed when uploading full texts to personal and institutional websites or academic networks.

 You should self-archive as soon as possible on a repository (e.g. DepositOnce - the institutional repository of TU Berlin).
 Depending on the publishing agreement your publication will either be available immediately or after an embargo period.
 Sometimes the publisher´s version is permitted to be used in the repository, other publishers only allow the use of the accepted manuscript (“postprint” or “final draft”).

 Do not use your personal or institutional website to self-archive.
 DepositOnce ensures permanent availability (by DOIs) and guarantees the visibility of the publications in scholarly search engines (such as BASE), library catalogues and many other search platforms.